W2DRZ Controller Support Web

 At the right there is a field named 'Dx Station Call or Grid'.
 Entering valid information in this field and pressing enter brings up an auxiliary window called 'Moon and Sun Data'.
 It will show Moon and Sun positions for your station and for the selected DX station or grid square, as well as other astronomical data.

-Also at right is a field labeled 'Polarity' that can be used to show antenna polarity if a 0-5 volt DC polarity indicator voltage is connected to the controller.
-This is enabled and set up via the Setup menu.
+Also at right a field labeled 'Polarity' will be present when enabled via the Setup dialog.
+That can be used to show antenna polarity if a 0-5 volt DC polarity indicator voltage is connected to the controller.
+See "Detailed Setup / Program Setup" for details.